 Chase Freedom Flex℠ vs Chase Sapphire Preferred® Card

 The Chase Freedom Flex℠ earns extra rewards on categories that rotate every quarter, as well as permanent rewards categories on travel through Chase Ultimate Rewards, restaurants, drugstores and Lyft.
-On the other hand, the Chase Sapphire Preferred® Card earns accelerated points on travel and dining purchases.
+On the other hand, the Chase Sapphire Preferred® Card earns accelerated points on travel, dining, select streaming services and eligible online grocery purchases.

 The Chase Sapphire Preferred® Card also lets you transfer your points to other loyalty programs or redeem them for a 25% higher value through the Chase travel portal.
 But it also comes with an annual fee.

 Check out which card is better in our credit card breakdown below.

 While both are rewards cards and they aim to occupy a different spot in your wallet, the Sapphire Preferred is the new winner.
 The expanded rewards categories of the Preferred, including the fact that it now earns the same travel points you can earn with the Flex, means the Preferred has finally stepped up to become worthy of the $95 asking price.

 However, because you can transfer rewards between these two cards, you’ll still want to grab both if you want to go deep into the Chase Ultimate Rewards Program.